Scalable Implicit Solvers with Dynamic Mesh Adaptation for a Relativistic Drift-Kinetic Fokker-Planck-Boltzmann Model: Governing equations

 This problem has been well studied by plasma physicists~\cite{GuoMcDevittTang2017, stahl2017norse, hesslow2018effect, Guo-etal-PoP-2019, daniel2020fully}, commonly using conservative finite difference or finite volume schemes on a stretched grid.
 The dynamics of the equation is primarily dominated by the advection term due to the strong electric field.
 The distribution function has a sharp boundary layer at $p = p_{\min}$ due to the boundary condition (defined in detail later); and as time evolves, the distribution accumulates around $\xi = -1$ if $E>0$ (or $\xi = 1$ if $E<0$) due to the advection.
 The distribution is further impacted by the collisions and the source term in the large $p$ region and eventually forms a nontrivial tail structure that is of the greatest interest.
 A majority of the previous work uses the stretched grid to resolve the localized distribution and tails.
 Adaptive mesh refinement has not been explored on this problem to the best of our knowledge.

 We note that in~\cite{daniel2020fully} a different coordinate of $(p_\parallel, p_\perp)$ is used.
 Choosing the coordinate of $(p, \xi)$ for the RFP equation has several advantages.
 The solution is highly localized, as found in~\cite{GuoMcDevittTang2017, stahl2017norse, hesslow2018effect,Guo-etal-PoP-2019, daniel2020fully}.
 It is more efficient to resolve the same structure in $(p, \xi)$ while the coordinate of $(p_\parallel, p_\perp)$ leads to half of the domain resolving a trivial distribution tail.
 Note that the physics of interest in this study is the small population of runaway electrons.
-It is therefore much easier to resolve this small population tail in $(p, \xi)$ by chopping off the large Maxwellian bulk close to $p = 0$.
-One disadvantage of using $(p, \xi)$ is the coordinate singularity when $p_{\min}\rightarrow 0,$ and the fine grid spacing in $\xi$ near the $\xi=-1$ boundary where runaway electrons of small $p_\perp=\xi p$ are needed to be resolved for large $p.$ Here we set $p_{\min}$ to correspond to a few times the thermal energy of the background electrons, and we impose an approximate Dirichlet boundary condition given by the Maxwellian bulk, which is commonly adopted in the physics codes~\cite{GuoMcDevittTang2017, stahl2017norse, hesslow2018effect, Guo-etal-PoP-2019, daniel2020fully} and will be detailed later.
+It is therefore much easier to resolve this small population tail in $(p, \xi)$ by chopping off the large Maxwellian bulk close to $p = 0$. \editBOne{One disadvantage of using $(p, \xi)$ is the coordinate singularity when $p_{\min}\rightarrow 0,$ and the fine grid spacing in $\xi$ near the $\xi=-1$ boundary where runaway electrons of small $p_\perp=\xi p$ are needed to be resolved for large $p.$ Here}{We often} set $p_{\min}$ to correspond to a few times the thermal energy of the background electrons, and we impose an approximate Dirichlet boundary condition given by the Maxwellian bulk, which is commonly adopted in the physics codes~\cite{GuoMcDevittTang2017, stahl2017norse, hesslow2018effect, Guo-etal-PoP-2019, daniel2020fully} and will be detailed later. \editBOne{}{We also provide a test that extends the boundary condition to $p=0$ through a compatible boundary condition.}